 SCOTTSDALE, Ariz. – What does real estate investment look like in the wake of COVID-19?
 The answers might surprise you.
-In this hour-long webinar, Caliber CEO Chris Loeffler, Vice President of Acquisitions and Development Rodney Riley, and Senior Vice President, Private Client, Greg Talcott explored the opportunities and deals shaping this new economic landscape—many of which were not available at the end of 2019.
+In this hour-long webinar about market insights, Caliber CEO Chris Loeffler, Vice President of Acquisitions and Development Rodney Riley, and Senior Vice President, Private Client, Greg Talcott explored the opportunities and deals shaping this new economic landscape—many of which were not available at the end of 2019.
 Here’s what they discussed:

 HOSPITALITY MARKET UPDATE

 As a result of COVID, the hospitality sector of real estate is considered to be in the danger zone, forcing out property owners who do not have enough cash to withstand the unstable economy.
 But, like every recession, it can also present opportunities for creative investors to take advantage of the market.